These are all extinctions because of global warming.

 Well, you really blew it.

-You know what you should have said, and blah, blah.
+You know what you should have said?

-And what is that tire wearing?
+And what is that tire where all these things?

-Oh my gosh, I thought it was good.
+Oh, my gosh, I thought it was good.

 And then when I thought I had a rotten show, people liked it.

-Uh so anyway, it it's it's it's it's tough uh to sit here and watch these guys and say, Oh, if I were been there, what I would have done was was X. Uh yeah, I just saw this.
+So anyway, it's tough to sit here and watch these guys and say, if I would have been there, what I would have done was X.

-Uh Fox News just had it uh, you know, Rodney King, who was uh beaten by the cops out there in uh in LA.
+Rodney King, who was beaten by the cops out there in L.A., his injuries are not life-threatening.

-Hey, Snerdley, quick question.
+Hey, Snartly, quick question.

 You'll be watching the Packers and Cowboys tonight.